Arm Lock Putting Method Summary

 - 6’1″ to 6’8″ – 42″ Arm Lock Putter

 Most manufacturers offer Arm Lock Putters in 40″ and 42″ sizes.
 If you’re less than 6 foot, go for the 40″ version.
 If you’re 6 foot or taller, choose the 42″ version.
 If you’re shorter than 5 foot 7 you will need to look at either the Ping Piper Arm Lock Putter or the SIK range of Arm Lock Putters, because these are the only options that go under 40″ in size.

-The last comment on sizing is that you don’t have overthink it.
-40″ should be fine for most male players, but if you’re super tall, the 42″ option may be better.
+The last comment on sizing is that you don’t have to overthink it.
+40″ should be fine for most male players, but if you’re super tall, the 42″ will probably be better.

 What is the recommended loft for an Arm Lock Putter?

 The recommended loft for Arm Lock Putters is between 6 – 8 degrees, with 7 degrees being the default loft in most cases.